Jochberg

 About Me

-I obtained my PhD in the Computational Condensed Matter Physics group of Prof. Simon Trebst at the University of Cologne.
-Previously, I studied and worked at the Goethe University, the University of Florida (Go Gators!) and TU Darmstadt.
-Fortunately, I also had the distinct pleasure of conducting multi-month research stays at Stanford University, the University of Chicago, and the Weizmann Institute of Science.
+I obtained my PhD in theoretical physics in the Computational Condensed Matter Physics group of Prof. Simon Trebst at the University of Cologne.
+Previously, I worked with Prof. Peter Kopietz and Prof. Roser Valenti at the Goethe University and the University of Florida.
+Fortunately, I also had the distinct pleasure of conducting multi-month research stays at Stanford University (Prof. Steve Kivelson), the University of Chicago, and the Weizmann Institute of Science (Prof. Erez Berg).
+Besides physics, I took various computer science courses at TU Darmstadt.

 Science